Patient and Family Feedback

 Patients attending the Auditory Implant Service for a review are being asked the following question:

-“Overall, how was your experience of our service?” patients can then rate the service from Very Good to Poor.
+“Overall, how was your experience of our service?” patients can then rate the service from Very good to Very poor.

 If you you have not given us feedback and would like to do so now please use our online form.